 - Find local writing groups.
 Join societies for your genre (like SCBWI or RWA), or take a local writing workshop to connect with fellow authors and form your own group.

-- Join forums like Absolute Write or KBoards.
-Each of them have loads of members willing to network and exchange beta reads.
+- Join forums like KBoards, Critique Circle, or The Next Big Writer.
+Each of them has loads of members willing to network and exchange beta reads.

-- Reach out to authors on Twitter.
-Once you forge relationships with fellow authors on Twitter, sometimes all it takes is a tweet to find help.
+- Reach out to fellow authors on social media.
+Once you forge relationships with fellow authors online, sometimes all it takes is a post requesting help.

-Once someone you deem worthy agrees to read for you, specify what kind of feedback you want.
+Once someone agrees to read for you, specify what kind of feedback you want.
 For example, for early drafts, ask for big-picture feedback.
 For later drafts, ask for feedback on specific characters or plot points.
 Don’t have readers waste time pointing out typos on early revisions.

-Don’t be afraid to get critique partners!
+Don’t be afraid to look for critique partners!
 It’s much better to get the feedback now than in the form of negative public reviews online later.
 Aim to fix any glaring issues before making your story available to readers.

 Step #3: Do line edits